 Author Archives: admin

-A new stand-alone novel to be released by Baen November 2017.
-In the time of the Ancients the universe was united, but what even what still survives is shattered into enclaves–some tiny, some ruined, some wild.
-Into the gaps between … Continue reading
+A new stand-alone novel released by Baen November 2017.
+In the time of the Ancients the universe was united, but even what still survives is shattered into enclaves–some tiny, some ruined, some wild.
+Into the gaps between settlements, and onto … Continue reading

 Walter Day has created a David Drake trading card for his collection at http://thewalterdaycollection.com/collection/gallery/category/science-fiction

-2017 update: Baen is bringing out my 1992 Starliner as a trade paperback with a new cover by Dominic Harman.
-This was a book I wrote for myself–it was one of my frequent attempts to get noticed as something besides … Continue reading
+2017 update: Baen brought out my 1992 Starliner as a trade paperback with a new cover by Dominic Harman.
+This was a book I wrote for myself–it was one of my frequent attempts to get noticed as something besides a … Continue reading

 Dave, upon arrival in Venice for the trip to Greece, May 21, 2016: And a happy, but worn out Dave, ready for the flight home, June 4, 2016: See his trip report at http://david-drake.com/greece-2016/